smart-on-fhir/cumulus-library-kidney-transplant/RUNNING.md

 - Uploading notes for chart-review, pre-labelled based on LLM annotations.

-Note that these instructions only use the `irae__sample_casedef_post_10` sample of 10 patients created by the kidney study.
-For full-cohort runs of these experiments, make sure to reference the `irae__sample_casedef_post` instead.
-But proceed with caution, as the NLP costs will scale with the number of document references processed.
+Note that these instructions only use the `irae__sample_casedef_post_10` sample of 10 patients created by the kidney study, looking at documentreferences and encounters after their kidney transplant.
+For full-cohort runs of these experiments, reference `irae__sample_casedef_post`.
+But proceed with caution, as  NLP costs scale with the number of documents processed.

 ## Prerequisites